bobshort4bobby4/Connect4-PP3/README.md

   ### Background Image

   In order to add visual appeal I used a repeating tile as a background image.
 It is a picture of a section of the gameboard.
+  After deployment, taking feedback from PP2 into account I decided not to use this image and replaced it with a plain blue background.

   [Link to background tile](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRv1hN01fHPr6M-NnNxNb7mD1u5nlTCVo1F7A&usqp=CAU)